ROCm/HIP/docs/markdown/hip-math-api.md

 This helps python script to add the device function newly declared into markdown documentation (as it looks at functions with `;` at the end and `__device__` at the beginning)

-The next step would be to add Description to  `deviceFuncDesc`.
+The next step would be to add Description to  `deviceFuncDesc` dictionary in python script.
 From the above example, it can be writtern as, `deviceFuncDesc['__dotf'] = 'This functions takes 2 4 component float vector and outputs dot product across them'`